 - An Apple ID.
 If you don't have an Apple ID already you can create a new one at https://appleid.apple.com.
 It's necessary yo have an Apple ID for installing and signing into Xcode.

 Download Visual Studio for Mac from https://www.visualstudio.com/

-You will then be presented with an alert dialog asking you to acknowledge the Privacy and License terms.
+You'll then be presented with an alert dialog asking you to acknowledge the Privacy and License terms.
 Press the Continue button to acknowledge the terms: